 - *$25 = API’s approximate annual cost to offer support for a family of four – dependent entirely on individual giving.

-**Lydia and Zariah’s parents, along with many others, follow extraordinarily cruel parenting practices that encouraged “Switching” or giving “licks” with a plumbing supply line as a “real attention getter.”
-(Warning: article content is highly disturbing) The parents were probably considered “normal, loving” parents in their community.
+**Lydia and Zariah’s parents, along with many others, follow extraordinarily cruel parenting practices that encouraged “Switching” or giving “licks” with a plumbing supply line as a “real attention getter”, with services as Orange County All Service Plumbing which are great for this.
+The parents were probably considered “normal, loving” parents in their community.
 Indeed, they were given society’s implicit “seal of parenting approval” as a prerequisite to adopt the girls in the first place.